 To achieve the sample design objectives stated above, CHIS employed a multi-stage sample design.
-First, the state was divided into 44 geographic sampling strata, including 41 single-county strata and three multi-county strata comprised of the 17 remaining counties.
-Second, within each geographic stratum, residential telephone numbers were selected through random-digit dial (RDD) sampling, and within each household, one adult (age 18 and over) respondent was randomly selected.
+For the first time, the random-digit-dial (RDD) sample included telephone numbers assigned to both landline and cellular service.
+For the landline RDD sample, the state was divided into 44 geographic sampling strata, including 41 single-county strata and three multi-county strata comprised of the 17 remaining counties.
+Within each geographic stratum, residential telephone numbers were selected, and within each household, one adult (age 18 and over) respondent was randomly selected.
 In those households with adolescents (ages 12-17) and/or children (under age 12), one adolescent and one child were randomly selected; the adolescent was interviewed directly, and the adult most knowledgeable about the child's health completed the child interview.

-Table 1-1 shows the 44 sampling strata for CHIS 2005.
-A sufficient number of adult interviews were allocated to each stratum to support the first sample design objective.
-The geographic stratification of the state was revised from the design used in previous CHIS cycles, increasing the number of individual counties from 33 to 41.
+Table 1-1 shows the 44 sampling strata for CHIS 2007, which include 41 independent county strata.
+A sufficient number of adult interviews were allocated to each stratum to support the first sample design objective-to provide health estimates for adults at the local level.
+The geographic stratification of the state was the same as that used in CHIS 2005.
+In the first two CHIS cycles there were 41 total sampling strata, including 33 individual counties.
+The CHIS 2007 samples in Los Angeles and San Diego Counties were enhanced with additional funding by implementing further stratification within county.